 While great wealth often accrues to successful entrepreneurship, people who start and run businesses may have other significant motivations.
 For instance, business owners often cite independence and autonomy as primary reasons for starting enterprises.

 Flexible schedules, doing certain types of work such as work with animals and providing jobs for family members are also reasons for becoming entrepreneurs.
-Social entrepreneurs are special types who start enterprises more to improve social conditions or relieve human suffering than to benefit themselves.
+Social entrepreneurs, as mentioned earlier, are special types who start enterprises to improve social conditions or relieve human suffering more than to benefit themselves.

 The Bottom Line

 Entrepreneurs start businesses, especially those based on innovative concepts.
-They often create significant wealth but their main motivation may lie elsewhere.
+They may create significant wealth but money is often not their main motivation.
 They generally exhibit an affinity for risk-taking as well as creativity, charisma, skill at organization, fundraising talent and desire to control their own destinies.

-- Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+- When managing your own finances while running a business becomes too much, you may want to hire a financial advisor.
+SmartAsset’s free tool can help you find the right advisor for you in 5 minutes.
 If you’re an entrepreneur looking for local advisors who will help you achieve your financial goals, start now.

 - Are you unsure about those first entrepreneurial steps?
 Well, SmartAsset has some tips on how to start a small business.
-If that sounds too daunting, there are also some suggestions on how to buy a business without setting it up yourself.
+Or if you want to get experience running a business first, here’s how to buy a business.